camunda/camunda-docs/docs/components/concepts/job-workers.md

 ---
 id: job-workers
 title: "Job workers"
+description: "A job worker is a service capable of performing a particular task in a process."
 ---

 A job worker is a service capable of performing a particular task in a process.